LispCookbook/cl-cookbook/clos.md

     progn + list nconc and max or append min

-You notice that these types have the name of a lisp operator.
+You notice that these types are named after a lisp operator.
 Indeed, what they do is they define a framework that combines the applicable primary methods inside a call to the lisp operator of that name.
 For example, using the `progn` combination type is equivalent to calling **all**